Colorado Rocky Mountain School

-|# of AP / Advanced Courses Offered||5||16|
+|# of AP / Advanced Courses Offered||5||18|

-|# Interscholastic Sports Offered||15||14|
+|# Interscholastic Sports Offered||17||16|

-|Sports||Alpine Skiing, Climbing, Cross Country, Cycling, Equestrian, Freestyle Skiing, Indoor Soccer, Kayaking, Mountain Biking, Mountaineering, Nordic Skiing, Rock Climbing, Snowboarding, Soccer, Tennis|
+|Sports||Alpine Skiing, Climbing, Cross Country, Cross Country Running, Cycling, Equestrian, Freestyle Skiing, Kayaking, Mountain Biking, Mountaineering, Nordic Skiing, Riding, Rock Climbing, Snowboarding, Soccer, Swimming, Tennis|

-|Total Extracurricular Organizations||13||23|
+|Total Extracurricular Organizations||12||23|

-Community Service Club, Diversity Club, Frisbee Golf, Gardening Club, Glassblowing, International Club, Jazz Club, Peer Tutoring, Recycling, Student Government, Theater, Yearbook|
+Community Service Club, Diversity Club, Peer Tutoring, Recycling, River Watch, Student Government

-|Year: 2009 - 2013||10 Most Popular College Choices (# Enrolled)|
+|Year: 2014 - 2020||10 Most Popular College Choices (# Enrolled)|

-|Univerity of Colorado at Boulder||23|
+|Univerity of Colorado at Boulder||28|

-|Lewis and Clark College||6|
+|Lewis and Clark College||8|

-|University of Puget Sound||6|
+|University of Puget Sound||7|

-|University of Denver||3|
+|University of Vermont||7|

 |Link to Matriculation Data|

-- Our Mission: Colorado Rocky Mountain School cultivates a learning environment in which students discover their potential to excel as individuals, contribute to their communities, and participate thoughtfully in the world we share.
+- Our Mission: Colorado Rocky Mountain School cultivates a learning environment in which students discover their potential to excel as individuals, contribute to their communities, and thoughtfully participate in the world we share.

 - Academic Curriculum: Our academic curriculum features rigorous college-prep academic and visual and performing arts classes, with an emphasis on classroom discussions, hands-on work, and research and study.
 Our unique active curriculum embraces our afternoon work crews and sports, as well as backcountry trips.

 - Residential Curriculum: Boarding students live in age-specific, single-sex residences where they are cared for by dedicated residential faculty.
 Our six dorms are small for an independent school, with some housing as few as 11 students.
 Students here quickly feel part of a caring and supportive environment.
-We encourage our students to develop lasting friendships with each other, and to get to know their teachers as mentors and role models.
+We encourage our students to develop lasting friendships with each other and to get to know their teachers as mentors and role models.